Marguerite Du Londel: Royal mistress

 The affair resulted in the birth of a son, Frederici (c.
-1761-1771), which she gave the patronymic Fredriksson.
-Frederici was taken care of by the Swedish Royal House, but he died in shirtly after his biological father in 1771, when he was about ten.
+1761–1771), which she gave the patronymic Fredriksson.
+Frederici was taken care of by the Swedish Royal House, but he died shortly after his biological father in 1771, when he was about ten.
 In 1766, the king had assumed another affair with the queen's maid-of-honour Ulla von Liewen, who became the mother of the later notorious Lolotte Forssberg.

 In 1799, in connection to the debated fatherhood of Lolotte Forssberg (by that time countess Stenbock), the affair between the king and Marguerite Du Londel was also mentioned in a letter from count Fredrik Georg Strömfelt to Eleonora Charlotta d'Albedyhll (though the year is here erroneously 1769 instead of 1766):

 "Queen Louisa Ulrika had a lady-in-waiting by the name Ulla Liewen, engaged to count Per Brahe, son of the unhappy count Erik.
 In 1769 she fell sick and was delivered of "The Petite", who was the daughter of Adolf Fredrik.
 The queen was informed of the secret, but out of friendship for her maid of honor, who had a good name for virtue and good customs – perhaps also in reference to the utter jealousy, which Her Majesty had displayed in the matter of the charming actress and dancer m:lle Dulondel, with whom the King had a son called Fredriksson, a jealousy which caused the exile of m:lle Dulondel from the realm – the queen promised her husband to care for the child under the vow of secrecy.
 Those, who have seen countess Stenbock in her younger years, as well as the portrait of Ulla Liewen, can not doubt the matter.
 Beside, she looks like Adolf Fredrik, and this explains, why people have found such as resemblance between her and princess Sofia Albertina".